castle-dev/le-data/README.md

-le-data-service
+le-data
 =========

-**Send and receive arbirary JSON data to and from a remote storage provider.**
+**Send and receive arbitrary JSON data to and from a remote storage provider.**

 ## Installation

-  `npm install le-data-service`
+  `npm install le-data`

 ## Usage